 Irritable Bowel Syndrome (IBS) is a common disorder of the large intestine that can affect Singaporeans of all ages.
 In fact, one in ten Singaporeans suffers from Irritable Bowel Syndrome (Dr Gwee Kok Ann, President of the IBS Support Group Singapore).
 What exactly is Irritable Bowel Syndrome (IBS)?
-Physician Chin Chew Seng provides insight into Irritable Bowel Syndrome (IBS) and how it affect our daily life.
+Physician Chin Chew Seng provides insight into Irritable Bowel Syndrome (IBS) and how it affects our daily life.

 What is Irritable Bowel Syndrome (IBS)?